pavedroad-io/pavedroad/salt/INSTALL.md

 INSTALL.md

-In order to bootstrap the PR dev environemt run the following script:
+In order to bootstrap the PR dev environemt run one of the following scripts:

+bootstrap-unix.sh
 bootstrap-macos.sh

+The unix bootstrap script does the following:

+1) uses saltstack bootstrap to install saltstack
+2) uses git to downlaod the salt states
+3) runs apply-state.sh to install the PR dev enviroment

-The bootstrap script does the following:
+The macOS bootstrap script does the following:

 1) installs the xcode dev tools
 2) prepares /usr/local for homebrew installation